AlexEamo/zsp/README.md

 # zsp
 A publicly sourced zombie survival plan.
 Not just for the few, but for the many.

+🔥 Please add comments to the page https://github.com/AlexEamo/zsp/issues/2 to make suggestions about the MVP

 # Repo structure #
 zsp
 | Section | Description |